Velocidex/velociraptor-docs/content/docs/gui/clients/_index.md

 Only Velociraptor users with the administrator role are allowed to run arbitrary shell commands on remote endpoints!
 {{% /notice %}}

-You can disable clients from being able to run arbitrary shell command by setting `Client.prevent_execve` to true.
-This will limits your DFIR efficacy because many artifacts depend on being able to launch external programs.
+You can prevent clients from running arbitrary shell command by setting `Client.prevent_execve` to true.
+This limits your DFIR efficacy because many artifacts depend on being able to launch external programs.